elunna/nerfhack-changelog/README.md

 ### Impaired Actions
 * Allow #terrain whilst impaired (xnh)
-* Falling downstairs does more damage - 2d3 instead of 1d3.
-(K-Mod)
+* Falling downstairs does more damage: 10-19 instead of 1d3.
+(K-Mod with higher damage)
 * Falling down a hole or pit whilst fumbling (or very low dex) can make you fall on a wielded weapon.
 * Going downstairs whilst stunned always results in falling, confusion sometimes does.
 * Don't allow stunned jumping.
 Confused jumping has a 20% chance to fail (Evil)